oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 The requirement of {{native-app-registration}}, specifically that authorization servers reject requests with URIs that don't match what was registered, is also required to prevent such attacks.

-## Embedded User Agents in Native Apps {#native-apps-embedded-user-agents}

-Embedded user agents are a technically possible method for authorizing native apps.
-These embedded user agents are unsafe for use by third parties to the authorization server by definition, as the app that hosts the embedded user agent can access the user's full authentication credential, not just the OAuth authorization grant that was intended for the app.

-In typical web-view-based implementations of embedded user agents, the host application can record every keystroke entered in the login form to capture usernames and passwords, automatically submit forms to bypass user consent, and copy session cookies and use them to perform authenticated actions as the user.

-Even when used by trusted apps belonging to the same party as the authorization server, embedded user agents violate the principle of least privilege by having access to more powerful credentials than they need, potentially increasing the attack surface.

-Encouraging users to enter credentials in an embedded user agent without the usual address bar and visible certificate validation features that browsers have makes it impossible for the user to know if they are signing in to the legitimate site; even when they are, it trains them that it's OK to enter credentials without validating the site first.

-Aside from the security concerns, embedded user agents do not share the authentication state with other apps or the browser, requiring the user to log in for every authorization request, which is often considered an inferior user experience.

 ## Other Recommendations